TRaSH-Guides/Guides/docs/Radarr/V3/Radarr-recommended-naming-scheme.md

 `The Movie Title (2010) [imdb-tt0066921][Bluray-1080p][DTS 5.1][x264]-EVOLVE`

 !!! note
-    The officially supported format is `{imdb-{ImdbId}}` but plex also support `(imdb-{ImdbId})` or `[imdb-{ImdbId}]` what you can read [here](https://forums.plex.tv/t/new-plex-media-server-movie-scanner-and-agent-preview/593269/517){:target="_blank" :rel="noopener noreferrer"}, though the above should work for now.
+    The officially supported format is `{imdb-{ImdbId}}` but plex also support `(imdb-{ImdbId})` or `[imdb-{ImdbId}]` what you can read [here](https://forums.plex.tv/t/new-plex-media-server-movie-scanner-and-agent-preview/593269/517){:target="_blank" rel="noopener noreferrer"}, though the above should work for now.
 IMDb IDs are going to be very accurate and rarely change, but they may be missing for some movies added to Radarr.
 TMDB IDs, on the other hand, do change or are removed more frequently, but Radarr will always have this ID for each movie.

 ------